mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 families, adopted orphans of blood relatives).

-The Aslan do not distinguish between mothers – all cubs sired by a male are cared for equally by all the male’s wives.
+The Aslan do not distinguish between mothers – all cubs sired by a male are cared for equally by all the male's wives.
 Patrilinear descent is all that is important in Aslan society.
 Cubs are more capable than human infants and grow more quickly.
 A cub can walk by the age of three months and can speak within five or six months.

-A child is considered part of the father’s family until:
+A child is considered part of the father's family until:

 - She is married off to a male (if female)
 - He acquires Territory (if male)
 - The father dies

-In the latter case, the father’s Territory passes to the eldest son.
+In the latter case, the father's Territory passes to the eldest son.
 The eldest son may choose to include his siblings in his family but is under no formal obligation to do so.